 The supercovariant curvatures and composite fields are defined as

-where we used the notation ${R}_{ab}'(Q)$ to indicate that this expressions is obtained from ${R}_{ab}(Q)$ by omitting the $\phi_\m^i$ term.
-The supersymmetry transformation rules for the bosonic fields can be found by imposing a gauge fixing condition in superconformal transformation rules \cite[eqs.
+where we used the notation ${R}_{ab}'(Q)$ to indicate that the expression is obtained from ${R}_{ab}(Q)$ by omitting the $\phi_\m^i$ term.
+The supersymmetry transformation rules for the bosonic fields can be found by imposing a gauge fixing condition in superconformal transformation rules \cite[Eqs.
 (2.1), (2.11) and (2.14)]{Ozkan:2013nwa}.
-See also in \cite[eqs.
+See also in \cite[Eqs.
 (6.2) - (6.4) ]{Ozkan:2013nwa} for the gauge fixing condition and the decomposition of the superconformal transformation parameters.

 This construction of Poincar\'e supergravity utilizes the vector and the linear multiplets.
 Alternatively, one may replace the linear multiplet with a hypermultiplet, which gives rise to an off-shell supergravity with a different field content \cite{Hutomo:2022hdi}.
-However, there is no known higher curvature model with a hypermultiplet compensator, therefore, this option will not be discussed here.
-We refer to \cite{Kugo:2000hn,Fujita:2001kv,Bergshoeff:2002qk} for the technical details of the construction of five-dimensional ${N} = 2$ off-shell supergravity with vector and hypermultiplets.
+However, there is no known off-shell higher curvature model with a hypermultiplet compensator, therefore, this option will not be discussed here.
+We refer to \cite{Fujita:2001kv,Kugo:2000hn,Bergshoeff:2002qk} for the technical details of the construction of five-dimensional ${N} = 2$ off-shell supergravity with vector and hypermultiplets.